EliasHasle/patch-interpolation/README.md

 `npm install EliasHasle/patch-interpolation`

 A UMD bundle, compatible with CommonJS and usage in browsers via the script tag, resides in the `build` folder.

-<a href="https://github.com/EliasHasle/patch-interpolation/blob/213aefc6f297b5dac47cc09897e2300f75dce0c4/build/patch-interpolation.js" download="patch-interpolation.js">Click here to download UMD bundle</a>
+(Github prevents me from providing a download link.)